rilesdg3/caffe2-Tutorial/README.md

 # caffe2-Tutorial c++
-shows how to create a simple ne took from  https://github.com/leonardvandriel/caffe2_cpp_tutorial and updated to reflect caffe2 as of 10 22 2018
+shows how to create a simple net took from  https://github.com/leonardvandriel/caffe2_cpp_tutorial and updated to reflect caffe2 as of 10 22 2018